Health Indicator Report of Colorectal Cancer Deaths

 U.S. Target: 14.5 deaths per 100,000 population

-How Do We Compare With the U.S.?The Utah age-adjusted colorectal cancer mortality rate has been consistently lower than the rate for the U.S. For example, in 2015, Utah's colorectal cancer mortality rate was 11.5 per 100,000 population compared with the U.S. rate of 14.2 per 100,000 population.
+How Do We Compare With the U.S.?The Utah colorectal cancer mortality rate has remained slightly lower than the U.S. mortality rate over time.
+The latest available data estimates from 2017 show the U.S. colorectal cancer death rate to be 13.7 deaths per 100,000 persons, compared to 10.6 deaths per 100,000 persons in Utah.

 What Is Being Done?Screening for colorectal cancer has recently been identified by the Centers for Disease Control and Prevention (CDC) as a priority public health issue.
 The the Utah Cancer Control Program (UCCP) monitors the use of colorectal cancer screening tests by Utahns through the statewide Behavioral Risk Factor Surveillance System (BRFSS), which is conducted annually.